Characterization of fractional Chern insulator quasiparticles in twisted homobilayer MoTe$_2$: FQH quasiparticles at in the LLL

+We consider the cases with sufficiently dilute quasiparticles, such that the charge gap of the finite system remains open.
+In principle, we should diagonalize the full Hamiltonian $H_{\rm int}+\sum_{j=1}^{N_{\rm qp}}U_{\rm imp}({\bm w}_j)$ to get states with localized quasiparticles, where $U_{\rm imp}({\bm w})$ is an attractive impurity potential aiming to pin a quasiparticle at the specific position ${\bm w}$.
+However, localized quasiparticles break the translation invariance on the torus, making this direct diagonalization computationally expensive.
 Fortunately, as long as the the charge gap of the system remains finite, the energy spectrum of $H_{\rm int}$ always contains a low-energy subspace, corresponding to $N_{\rm qp}$ delocalized quasiparticles.
 The dimension of this subspace can be predicted by Haldane’s exclusion principle~\cite{Bernevig-2012PhysRevB.85.075128} or the conformal field theory~\cite{ardonne-2008-04-P04016}.
 Assuming that the impurity potentials only mix states within this low-energy subspace without coupling them to higher excited levels, we first diagonalize $H_{\rm int}$ to obtain the states of delocalized quasiparticles, then diagonalize the impurity potentials in the corresponding subspace to localize quasiparticles.
 The advantage of this two-step method is that the translation invariance is still available in the first step to reduce the many-body Hilbert space dimension.
-For the $\nu=2/3$ Coulomb ground state, we find an attractive $\delta$ impurity potential $U_{\rm imp}({\bm w})=-U_0\sum_{i=1}^N \delta({\bm r}_i-{\bm w})$, where ${\bm r}_i$ is the position of the $i$th fermion and $U_0>0$, can readily pin a quasiparticle at ${\bm w}$.
+For the $\nu=2/3$ Coulomb ground state, we find an attractive $\delta$ impurity potential

+where ${\bm r}_i$ is the position of the $i$th fermion and $U_0>0$, can readily pin a quasiparticle at ${\bm w}$.
 The second quantization form of such an impurity potential projected to the LLL is

+Note that the value of $U_0$ cannot affect the final result of our two-step method, because only the impurity potential is involved in the second diagonalization, for which $U_0$ is just a prefactor.